Octacube (sculpture): Regular shapes

 In higher dimensions, the counterparts of the Platonic solids are the regular polytopes.
 These shapes were first described in the mid-19th century by a Swiss mathematician, Ludwig Schläfli.
-In four dimensions, there are six of them: the pentachoron (5-cell), tesseract (8-cell), hexadecachoron (16-cell), octacube (24-cell), hecatonicosachoron (120-cell), and the hexacosichoron (600-cell).
+In four dimensions, there are six of them: the pentachoron (5-cell), tesseract (8-cell), hexadecachoron (16-cell), icositetrachoron (24-cell, here called the octacube), hecatonicosachoron (120-cell), and the hexacosichoron (600-cell).

-The 24-cell consists of 24 octahedrons, joined in 4-dimensional space.
+The 24-cell consists of 24 octahedra, joined in 4-dimensional space.
 The 24-cell's vertex figure (the 3-D shape formed when a 4-D corner is cut off) is a cube.
 Despite its suggestive name, the octacube is not the 4-D analog of either the octahedron or the cube.
 In fact, it is the only one of the six 4-D regular polytopes that lacks a corresponding Platonic solid.

 Projections

 Ocneanu explains the conceptual challenge in working in the fourth dimension: "Although mathematicians can work with a fourth dimension abstractly by adding a fourth coordinate to the three that we use to describe a point in space, a fourth spatial dimension is difficult to visualize."

 Although it is impossible to see or make 4-dimensional objects, it is possible to map them into lower dimensions to get some impressions of them.
 An analogy for converting the 4-D 24-cell into its 3-D sculpture is cartographic projection, where the surface of the 3-D Earth (or a globe) is reduced to a flat 2-D plane (a portable map).
 This is done either with light 'casting a shadow' from the globe onto the map or with some mathematical transformation.
 Many different types of map projection exist: the familiar rectangular Mercator (used for navigation), the circular gnomonic (first projection invented), and several others.
 All of them have limitations in that they show some features in a distorted manner—'you can't flatten an orange peel without damaging it'—but they are useful visual aids and convenient references.

 In the same manner that the exterior of the Earth is a 2-D skin (bent into the third dimension), the exterior of a 4-dimensional shape is a 3-D space (but folded through hyperspace, the fourth dimension).
 However, just as the surface of Earth's globe cannot be mapped onto a plane without some distortions, neither can the exterior 3-D shape of the 24-cell 4-D hyper-shape.
 In the image on the right a 24-cell is shown projected into space as a 3-D object (and then the image is a 2-D rendering of it, with perspective to aid the eye).
 Some of the distortions: